 Mr. Lazor is a CPA, Director with Kronick Kalada Berdy & Co., a certified public accounting firm based in Kingston, Pennsylvania, where he has practiced as a partner for more than 25 years.
 He is a Certified Fraud Examiner and was also registered with the National Association of Securities Dealers and the New York Stock Exchange in general securities.
 Mr. Lazor was also registered in the Commonwealth of Pennsylvania as a Registered Investment Advisor.
 Mr. Lazor has served on the boards of the McCole Foundation and the Richard and Marion Pearsall Family Foundation as an officer and member since December 1999.
 Additionally, he has been an officer/shareholder of Keystone Financial Advisors, Inc. since September 1995.
 He received a Bachelor of Science degree in Commerce and Finance from Wilkes College, and holds CPA licenses in Pennsylvania and New York.

 Dr. Sewatsky received a BS degree in biology and chemistry from Indiana University of Pennsylvania and a medical degree from Temple University School of Medicine.
 She returned to the area to participate in the newly formed Scranton/Temple Internal Medicine Residency Program and served as chief resident in her last year of training.
 She was appointed Director of Emergency Medicine at Moses Taylor Hospital where she served in that capacity from 1985 to 2011.
-She is currently employed by Community Health Systems at Moses Taylor Hospital and serves as the hospital’s Chief Medical Officer and Patient Safety Officer.
+She was most recently employed by Community Health Systems at Moses Taylor Hospital and served as the hospital’s Chief Medical Officer and Patient Safety Officer.
 She is board certified in Internal Medicine and is a member of the American College of Emergency Physicians and the Pennsylvania Chapter of the ACEP.

 Ms. Santarsiero serves as an Investment Executive for the Santarsiero Investment Group at LPL Financial in Dunmore PA.
 She has provided financial planning and investment management services for individuals, businesses, pension funds, foundations and endowments for the past 20 years.
 Prior to financial planning she was employed as an accountant in the banking industry.